Parth6920375/LotteryDapp/README.md

 ## How to Use
 1. **Connect Wallet:** Use MetaMask or another Ethereum-compatible wallet to connect to the application.
-2. **Enter Lottery:** Click the "Enter Lottery" button to participate by paying the entry fee (1 ETH).
+2. **Enter Lottery:** Click the "Enter Lottery" button to participate by paying the entry fee (1 GAS).
 3. **Become Manager:** Use the "Become Manager" option to manage the lottery contract if authorized.
 4. **Pick Winner:** The manager can pick a winner at the end of the lottery cycle, ensuring a fair and randomized selection.
 5. **View Updates:** Check the list of current participants and the most recent winner.